What was life like during the Great War for a town with one of the highest volunteer enlistment rates in the UK?

 c) 200,000

-6. What were three of the main political topics just before the war, apart from the war itself?
+6. What were some of the main political topics just before the war, apart from the war itself?

 7. What was the main type of aircraft used for bombing raids on the UK?